 No. Component LC Example of result / type of evidence 13.3 Have other issues (patient condition, allergies, concurrent diseases, socioeconomic issues, etc.) possibly interfering with or contraindicating the radionuclide therapy been identified?
 Check patient records / check SOPs 13.4 Were results of all relevant diagnostic procedures available?
 Check records / observation on-site 13.5 Was information about previous treatments (including previous radionuclide therapy) available?
 Check records 13.6 Was information about ongoing medical therapy available and checked for any potential interference with the current radionuclide therapy?
-Check records Techn ical procedure: Check if done according to the he star ndard operating procedure (SOP) 13.7 Has the patient been identified according to the SOP?
+Check records Techni cal procedure: Check if done according to t he star ndard operating procedure (SOP) 13.7 Has the patient been identified according to the SOP?
 Check records / check SOPs 13.8 Was the correct radiopharmaceutical prescribed and was the activity based on the estimated dose to target and non-target tissues?
-Check records / check SOPs 13.9 Was the activity measured before Check records
+Check records / check SOPs 13.9 Was the activity measured before administration?
+Check records 13.10 Was the procedure to avoid misadministration of the radiopharmaceutical followed?
+Check records / check SOPs 13.11 Was pregnancy/lactation excluded and understanding of information concerning subsequent contraception checked?
+Check records